CyberGeni/cybergeni/README.md

 ***
 - 🔭 I’m currently working on LaBurtina (Food/Spices e-commerce site)
 - 🌱 I’m currently learning Javascript, Django, Vue.js, Spanish
+- 📝 I'm learning to be a technical writer and content creator.
+Currently on Hashnode and Dev.to
 - 👯 I’m looking to collaborate on projects involving web and things concerning it
 - 🤔 I’m looking for help with Django, Vue.js
 - 😑 I'm currently in a love/hate relationship with Javascript